Posted: 9/22/2010 | September 22nd, 2010

 This is a guest post by Sean Ogle, who blogs about location independence at locationrebel.com

-When you think of dangerous islands, you might think of earthquake prone and poverty stricken Haiti.
-Or maybe it’s Australia with it’s deadly spiders and snakes.
-Or perhaps it’s someplace even more remote like the jungle wilderness of Borneo.
-Yet there is an island out there that is far more dangerous and far less obvious.
-That island is Ko Phi Phi off the coast of Thailand.
+When you think of dangerous islands, you might think of earthquake-prone and poverty-stricken Haiti.
+Or maybe it’s Australia, with its deadly spiders and snakes.
+Or perhaps it’s someplace even more remote, like the jungle wilderness of Borneo.

-Ko Phi Phi is one of Thailand’s most famous islands.
-It’s one of the biggest tourist destinations in the country and is where the movie “The Beach” was filmed.
 Every year, thousands of people flock to this island to relax in the sun, swim in the ocean, and dive the surrounding reefs.
-But despite its international reputation as being a world class travel destination, for many young travelers it can often be the most dangerous place you visit on your trip through Southeast Asia.
-What makes Ko Phi Phi possibly so dangerous?
+But despite its international reputation as being a world-class travel destination, for many young travelers it can often be the most dangerous place they visit on their trip through Southeast Asia.
+What makes Ko Phi Phi so dangerous?

 Two words: buckets and fire.

-For those of you unfamiliar with the Thai bucket, it’s a combination of Red Bull, Thai Whiskey, and Coke or Sprite.
-They get their name from the small sand pails in which they are served and are a staple on the Thai tourist trail.
+For those of you unfamiliar with the Thai bucket, it’s a combination of Red Bull, Thai whiskey, and either Coke or Sprite.
+It gets its name from the small sand pails in which they are served and is a staple on the Thai tourist trail.

 The combination of buckets and the fire antics that take place at beach bars such as Ibiza and Apache put inebriated travelers in a position to have the best nights they’ll never remember, yet leave them with scars that will never let them forget the nights they spent on Ko Phi Phi.